Geothermal energy is quite different from more commonly known renewable energy sources such as solar and wind.

 As a result, there are only certain zones where geothermal power is an option.
-More often than not, these zones are far away from cities and towns.
+For areas like Northern Nevada, geothermal energy is a boon for areas like Reno and Carson City.

 While the production of geothermal energy typically doesn’t release any greenhouse gases, there are plenty below the Earth’s surface that can’t be ignored.

-Anytime you’re dealing with heavy digging deep under the Earth’s surface, there’s the potential of altering its structure.
+Anytime you’re drilling deep into the Earth’s surface, there’s the potential of altering its structure.
 This can lead to tectonic shifts large enough to cause earthquakes.